Prezent/doctrine-translatable-bundle/Resources/doc/index.md

 ### Step 3: Configuration

 You can optionlly configure the fallback locale (default: en).
-The current locale is automatically set from the request and defaults to the fallback locale.
+The current locale is automatically set from the current Request.
+It defaults to the fallback\_locale which you can configure in your config.yml.

 ```yaml
 prezent_doctrine_translatable:
     fallback_locale: en
 ```

+## Usage

+Please refer to the [doctrine-translatable documentation](https://github.com/Prezent/doctrine-translatable/blob/master/doc/index.md) on how to use the translatable extension.